ubiquiti-community/unifi-ml2-driver/CONTRIBUTING.rst

 Additional Contributor Resources
 ================================
-GenericSwitch is a member of the Bare Metal (ironic) program in OpenStack.
+Unifi is a member of the Bare Metal (ironic) program in OpenStack.
-Development of GenericSwitch follows many ironic conventions.
+Development of Unifi follows many ironic conventions.

-The `Ironic developer quickstart <https://docs.openstack.org/ironic/latest/contributor/dev-quickstart.html>_` has some relevant information -- particularly on unit testing with tox, integration testing with devstack, and other information that may be useful for GenericSwitch developers.
+The `Ironic developer quickstart <https://docs.openstack.org/ironic/latest/contributor/dev-quickstart.html>_` has some relevant information -- particularly on unit testing with tox, integration testing with devstack, and other information that may be useful for Unifi developers.
 As the documentation is written targeting Ironic, it should only be used as a general guideline.